KallosLaszlo/gnome-auto-steam-icon-fixer/README.md

 If GNOME notifications are enabled, you will receive a notification each time a `.desktop` file is patched.
 Additionally, a notification will be displayed at the end of the installation process to confirm successful setup.

 ### Wayland-Specific Behavior
-If the system is running Wayland (detected via the `XDG_SESSION_TYPE` environment variable), the script will attempt to dynamically update the window title for Steam games.
-The window title, which defaults to `steam_app_<Steam ID>`, will be updated to match the `.desktop` file name.
+If the system is running Wayland (detected via the `XDG_SESSION_TYPE` environment variable), the script includes a placeholder function for dynamically updating the window title for Steam games.
+The window title, which defaults to `steam_app_<Steam ID>`, can be updated to match the `.desktop` file name.
 This ensures that the correct game name is displayed in `alt+tab` and other window switchers.

+The placeholder implementation logs the intended behavior and can be extended in the future if specific Wayland tools or APIs are required to achieve this functionality.

 ## Advanced Users
 For advanced users who want to understand or customize the setup: